Science of Chemical Releases (SOCR) Classes

 Where and When

-SOCR classes are held once a year, usually at the NOAA Disaster Response Center in Mobile, Alabama.
+SOCR classes are held once a year, usually at the NOAA Disaster Response Center in Mobile, Alabama or NOAA's Western Regional Center in Seattle, Washington.
 The class usually runs for 3-1/2 days.
-The next SOCR class will be held June 25-28, 2018 at the Disaster Response Center in Mobile.
-Applications will be accepted through Friday, May 4.
-Applicants will be notified of their status by Friday, May 10.
+The next SOCR class will be held as follows:

 There is no tuition for SOCR classes; however, attendees are responsible for their own costs (travel, lodging, food, etc.) and for ensuring that they have all necessary materials and supplies.